Flora, represented by phytoplankton and algae two of the most prevalent plants on Earth. What impact is humankind having on their well-being?

 (Audit of the Universe, chapter 5.1)

 He’s right.
 Flora forms a pivot point of life on earth, a choke point, a point of vulnerability.
-It is the intermediary between the air and man, and between us and the Land.
+It is the intermediary between the air and man, and between the Land and us.
 It refreshes our oxygen supply and absorbs the nitrogen that makes animal life possible.
-Everything is interconnected, flora is another puzzle piece that is part of the entire picture.
-We’re auditing the entire framework of the Universe to see where humanity stands–is the glass of peace and prosperity getting fuller or emptier?
+Everything is interconnected; flora is another puzzle piece that is part of the entire picture.
+We’re auditing the whole framework of the Universe to see where humanity stands–is the glass of peace and prosperity getting fuller or emptier?

 This complex system of flora supports all life, including us humans.
-The degree to which it remains balanced and healthy is the degree to which human endeavors, civilization and life can be sustained.
+The degree to which it remains balanced and healthy is the degree to which we can sustain human endeavors, civilization, and life.